CasperXZ/-Crawler-Pcstore-title/README.md

 # -Crawler-Pcstore-title
-Use requests to scratch PCstore title after type-in keywords
+Use requests to scratch PCstore title after typing keywords